Are there any recognised environmental taxes payable by businesses?

 b.
 A tax on sand, gravel and rock that has either been dug from the ground or dredged from the sea in UK waters or imported.

 No environmental taxes are recognised under the applicable Mexican tax laws.
-However, businesses could be required to pay for specific carbon credits or certificates depending on the amount of tons of carbon dioxide produced by them.
+However, businesses could be required to pay for specific carbon credits or certificates depending on the number of tons of carbon dioxide produced by them.

 What is more, taxpayers that have invested on renewable energy project could be entitled to accelerated deductions related thereto.